DermNet provides Google Translate, a free machine translation service. Note that this may not provide an exact translation in all languages

 Telogen effluvium is the most common cause of diffuse hair shedding [3,5].
 A triggering event causes an increased number of anagen hairs to prematurely enter the catagen and then telogen phase.
 Excessive shedding of telogen hairs occurs a few months after the triggering event .

-Various triggers have been implicated in telogen effluvium; these include:
+Many triggers have been implicated in telogen effluvium; these include:

 Anagen effluvium occurs when the anagen phase is interrupted, causing premature termination of hair growth and abrupt hair shedding.